Fort Lauderdale Personal Injury Lawyers Logo

 Negligent Security

-If a person is killed because of an establishment’s failure to provide adequate security measures, then the property owner and possibly the security company employed by the owner could become defendants in a wrongful death suit.
+If a person is killed because of an establishment’s failure to provide adequate security measures, then the property owner and possibly the security company employed by the owner could become defendants in a wrongful death claim.

 Dog Bites